-The Tio does not give large presents, as those are to be brought by Los Reyes Magos (the Magi Kings/Three Wise Men) on January 6 [the Roman-Catholic Feast of the Epiphany]).
+The Tio does not give large presents, as those are to be brought by Los Reyes Magos (the Magi Kings/Three Wise Men) on January 6 ).
 It does give candies, fruits, and nuts (and today it’s known to even give gift cards and, at times, even some bad Iberian attitude).
 When there is nothing left to give, the log gives a salt herring, a head of garlic, or an onion.
 It’s even been known to burp on occasion.
 What the log gives is communal rather than personal.
 All that are present are meant to share the gifts.

 Tio de Nadal Songs (translated from the Castilian Spanish)